FosterCommerce/klaviyoconnect/docs/Actions.md

 See the Profile Form Parameters in the Update Profile action.

+**Note:** Profiles can be updated provided the email address used is the same as an existing Klaviyo profile.

+**Warning:** It is possible for forms that post to identify and track endpoints on unauthenticated pages to be abused to update profile information of profiles already in Klaviyo.

 ## Update Profile `POST /klaviyoconnect/api/track`

 This action is used to add a user to a list or multiple lists and/or track events from a user.